AP: WHO knew of past sex misconduct claim against doctor

 It is unclear if any investigation was ever conducted.

-In October, Waqanivalu sat on a panel at the World Health Summit in Berlin as part of a high-level conference with attendees including WHO chief Tedros, philanthropist Bill Gates, German Chancellor Olaf Scholz and French President Emmanuel Macron.
+In October, Waqanivalu sat on a panel at the World Health Summit in Berlin, a high-level conference with global heads of state.

 In a hotel lobby one evening, numerous people were having drinks, including Waqanivalu and Dr. Rosie James, a young British-Canadian physician and former consultant for WHO.